 This class is required for all dogs and handlers who want to become a visiting CAP Therapy Team.
 The goal of our class is to prepare each dog and handler to pass their evaluation and become a confident, competent and cheerful visiting team.

 Dogs must be one year old in order to take this class.
 The cost is $270 which includes a single membership, class fees and the CAP Therapy Dog Evaluation.
 Participants are required to do a shadow visit, without their dog, at a CAP site of their choosing before the end of the class session.

 Participation in the class does not guarantee the team will pass the evaluation.
 Homework will be given and practice at home between classes will be helpful to a successful evaluation result.
 Upon completion of the class and passing the CAP Therapy Team Evaluation, qualified teams will be oriented at a CAP visitation site.

-We are currently enrolling two 12 week classes that will be starting on Wednesday, June 14, 2017.
-The class times are 4:15 to 5:15pm or 5:30 to 6:30pm.
-The early class is almost full but we are still taking applications for both time slots.
-We have space for 12 dogs in each class.
+We are currently enrolling one 12 week class that will be starting on Wednesday, September 6, 2017.
+The class time is 4:15 to 5:15pm.
+We have space for 12 dogs in the class.
 We are requiring a $30 non-refundable deposit with your application to hold your spot in class.
 We also require a copy of your dog's most recent rabies certificate that we can keep.

 You can download an application now.
 For more information, please email Jan Weiner at: firstname.lastname@example.org